-Do you know how fast your heart beats when you’re sleeping?
+Do you know your sleeping heart rate, in other words nocturnal heart rate?
 If not, it might be time to find out.
-Countless studies have shown that resting heart rate is a key indicator of longevity.
-How fast or slow your heart beats during sleep can determine your risk of certain diseases and disorders, all while shedding light on your overall physical health.
+Several clinical studies have shown that resting heart rate is a key indicator of health, wellness, and longevity.
+Monitoring changes in your resting heart rate over time can also provide meaningful insight into changes in health.

-Tapping into this knowledge is also important for determining your target heart rate zones, which can guide you to peak athletic performance.
-Here’s everything you need to know about your sleeping heart rate — plus how to identify and improve it.
+Understanding your nocturnal heart rate is also important for determining your target heart rate zones, which can guide you to peak athletic performance.
+Here’s everything you need to know about your nocturnal heart rate — and how to improve it.